When you spend $200+

 Miro NR08M humidifier is one of the best -if not the best- humidifiers on today's market.
 It utilizes state-of-the-art ultrasonic technology to produce a fine mist that moistens the air, helping you sleep better at night and keeping your skin hydrated.
 The best part?
 The entire humidifier is completely washable.
 Every part that touches water can be cleaned with just dish soap and a sponge.
 You know the pain if you ever owned a humidifier.
 There are many areas where you simply cannot reach with a sponge, and the brand would ask you to use bleach to clean out the mold.
 Every Miro humidifier can be cleaned thoroughly without any special tools or chemicals.

 Suppose you suffer from dry lips during winter.
 In that case, we recommend using a lip balm that contains nourishing ingredients like shea butter, cocoa butter, and vitamin E. These ingredients will not only help to moisturize your lips but also add a protective barrier that locks in moisture for up to 12 hours!
 Just make sure to opt for lip balms that have SPF protection to protect your lips from the sun's UV rays and prevent them from cracking.
+Coconut oil is also an excellent natural alternative for moisturizing and nourishing your lips.

 Dry, cracked lips can be a bit of a pain to deal with, but using a gentle lip exfoliator can help make the process a lot smoother.
 A good lip exfoliator will remove the dead skin cells sitting on the surface of your lips, which will make them look better and feel softer.
+One popular option is to use a homemade lip scrub made from brown sugar and coconut oil, which provides a gentle exfoliation while also moisturizing your lips.

 To find the best lip exfoliator for you, choose one that has a gentle scrubbing action so it doesn't irritate or damage your lips any further than they already are from being dry in the first place!